 With a fork, lightly beat the buttermilk, egg, and orange zest together in a measuring cup.
 With the mixer on low speed, slowly add the buttermilk mixture to the flour mixture.
-Combine the raisins with 1 tablespoon of flour and mix into the dough.
+Combine the raisins with 1 tablespoon of flour.
+Add the caraway seeds and the raisins to the dough and mix.
 It will be very wet.

 Dump the dough onto a well-floured board and knead it a few times into a round loaf.
 Place the loaf on the prepared sheet pan and lightly cut an X into the top of the bread with a serrated knife.
 Bake for 45 to 55 minutes, or until a cake tester comes out clean.
 When you tap the loaf, it will have a hollow sound.

 Cool on a baking rack.
 Serve warm or at room temperature.